AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ## Release XXXXX {#release-11012}

 Summarized below are the continuous improvements for maintenance release XXXXX, which was publicly released on March X, 2023.
-This mainteanance release is an update from previous maintenance release 10912.
+This maintenance release is an update from previous maintenance release 10912.

 Feature enablement for this maintenance release will provide you with the full feature set.
 See the [current release notes](/help/release-notes/release-notes-cloud/release-notes-current.md) for full details.